utah-cs4470-sp23/class/assembly.md

 Your assembly file should start with the the following text:

     global main
+    global _main

 This tells NASM that the assembly code defines a function named `main` and that that function name should be externally available (to the runtime).

-(On macOS, symbols instead have an underscore in front of them.
-If you want your code to work on macOS we recommend having `global main` and then following it with `global _main`.
-Then, when you define the `main` function with `main:`, put `_main:` right after it.
-This defines both `main` and `_main` to point to the same function.
-This won't matter on CADE, where we're evaluating your code, but it might help you debug your code on your own machine.)
+(On macOS, symbols instead have an underscore in front of them; on other systems they don't.
+We recommend having `global main` and then following it with `global _main`, effectively exporting the same function under two names, so your code works on both systems.This won't matter on CADE, where we're evaluating your code, but it might help you debug your code on your own machine.)